tkeffer/weewx-brultech/README.md

 ### Energy and power

 Because energy and power can be either polarized or absolute, an additional character `P` is used.
-In addition, energy can mean either the accumulated energy since device reset, or just the energy over the archive interval.
+In addition, energy can mean either the accumulated energy since device reset, or just the energy over the archive interval (see below).

     chNN_PD_energy2
     chNN_P_power